json-api/json-api/extensions/jsonpatch/index.md

 #### 204 No Content <a href="#patch-responses-204" id="patch-responses-204" class="headerlink"></a>

-A server **MUST** return a `204 No Content` status code in response to a successful Patch operation in which the client's current attributes remain up to date.
+A server **MUST** return a `204 No Content` status code in response to a successful Patch operation in which the client's current resource attributes remain up to date.

 #### 200 OK <a href="#patch-responses-200" id="patch-responses-200" class="headerlink"></a>